niekvlessert/mus2kss/kss_creation_guide.md

 Intended Audience
 =================

-You don't have to know anything about Z80 assembly programming to understand this text, I am a novice Z80 programmer, but if you want to be able to get music from games into KSS files you need to become an expert, simple as that.
+You don't have to know anything about Z80 assembly programming to understand this text, I myself am a novice Z80 programmer, but if you want to be able to get music from games into KSS files you need to become an expert, simple as that.
 You do need to know you're way around in the shell on a Linux box or an OSX machine, and you'll need basic programming knowledge in some language.

 Software
 ========